Dmitri Tarasov (ice hockey): Career

 Tarasov began his career in the old Russian Super League with Amur Khabarovsk.
 The team suffered relegation to the Vysshaya Liga in 2004 but Tarasov continued to play for them until 2006 when he joined Salavat Yulaev Ufa.
-After two seasons, Tarasov joined HC Dynamo Moscow and moved to Spartak Moscow during the 2008-09 season.
+After two seasons, Tarasov joined HC Dynamo Moscow and moved to Spartak Moscow during the 2008–2009 season.

 Tarasov later returned to his original club Amur Khabarovsk, and served 5 seasons as team captain.
-He signed a one-year extension to continue in Khabarovsk on July 10, 2015.
+He signed a one-year extension to continue in Khabarovsk on 10 July 2015.

+Death

+Tarasov died on 14 June 2023, at the age of 44.